FallenZ02/Library_system/README.md

 - Data is stored in browser **localStorage**.
 - Dark mode toggle works dynamically.
 - All operations (add/edit/delete) update both the dashboard and localStorage.
+- To check this website works or not, user can try adds book.
+To check for the fuctionality of the history pages, users have to manage books availability in the edit fuction.